If you’ve quit cable TV but still want to watch your local stations without setting up an antenna, Locast may be a solution.

 That said, Locast might be a good solution if you can’t get all of your broadcast channels with an antenna.
 During my month-long test of the service, I experienced no issues with video quality or buffering.

 Have you streamed local channels with Locast?
-Leave a comment below to add to my review!
+Leave a comment below to add to this review!